 We usually pick the weekend before the actual birth-date, Saturdays are preferred so that guests can still have their Sundays free.
 If your party falls within meal times (i.e. lunch or dinner), you do have to plan for proper catering, not just finger food and snacks.
 Most children below 5 years old still takes at least 1 afternoon nap from 12-2pm so we generally avoid that window period.
 Sometimes the date of the party is dependent on the venue you have in mind, so the first step is to start planning early, do your due diligence to ensure the venue is available for your booking.

 2. Draft the Guest-list

 We have typically invited relatives and close friends and the guest list will exceed 50 pax (adults and kids included).
-This year, for a change, we decided that we wanted a smaller scale party for us to get to know Buddy childcare classmates so we took the step of faith to invite their parents (most of whom we have never met before)!
-We did wonder if anyone would accept our invitation but boy, we were so happy they did!
-So what we obtained a contact list from Buddy’s form teacher and what-sapped the invitation to each parent personally, one by one.
+This year, for a change, we decided that we wanted a smaller scale party for us to get to know Buddy childcare classmates so we took the bold step of faith to invite their parents (most of whom we have never met before)!
+We wonder if anyone would accept our invitation but boy, we were so happy they did!
+What we did was we obtained a contact list from Buddy’s form teacher and what-sapped the invite to each parent individually, one by one.
 Out of 20 classmates, 15 actually RSVPed YES!
-The birthday boy was so pleased to see so many familiar faces and that really kick off the party on the right note.
-I realised that keeping the party small and intimate (max 15-20 kids) has its merits – the hosts get more time to interact with every guest and the mood is more relaxed, cosy and personal.
+The birthday boy was so pleased to see so many familiar faces.
+I realised that keeping the party small and intimate (max 15-20 kids) has its merits – the hosts get more time to interact with everyone and the mood is more relaxed, cosy and personal.

 3. Book The Venue (MyGym@Buona Vista)